 New Jersey Youth Symphony

 570 Central Ave., Murray Hill, 908-771-5544.
-Three orchestral groups, jazz orchestra, string, percussion and wind ensembles and two flute choirs for youth in grades 3-12 present orchestra and chamber music concerts from Sept-May.
-Auditions are held annually each June for the following year.
+Three orchestral groups, jazz orchestra, string, percussion, wind and flute ensembles for youth in grades 3-12 present orchestra and chamber music concerts from Sept-May.
+Auditions are held annually in May/June for the following year.
 Summer camp.

 Opera at Florham

 Lenfell Hall, Fairleigh Dickinson University, Madison, 973-443-8620.
 A professional company in residence at Fairleigh Dickinson University, Opera at Florham presents cabaret, recitals, operatic performances and an annual vocal competition.
-Student ticket discounts.
+Student tickets $5, children free.

 Outpost in the Burbs

 40 South Fullerton Ave., Montclair, 973-744-6560.
-Presents affordable, quality acoustic entertainment Sept.-June at the First Congregational Church of Montclair, the Unitarian Church of Montclair, 67 Church St., or the Montclair High School auditorium, 100 Chestnut St. Advance tickets by mail or through Ticketweb, 866-468-7619.
-Check website for new shows.
+Non-profit organization, dedicated to building community through music, community service and cultural programs, presents affordable, quality acoustic entertainment Sept.-June at the First Congregational Church of Montclair, the Unitarian Church of Montclair, 67 Church St., or the Montclair High School auditorium, 100 Chestnut St. Check website for added shows.

 Plainfield Symphony Orchestra